yhagio/tutorialedge.net/content/golang/go-face-recognition-tutorial-part-one.md

 weight: 31
 ---

 The whole area of Face Recognition is something I love reading about.
-Implementing one yourself makes you sound like you are Tony Stark and you can use them for a variety of different projects such as an automatic lock on your door, or building a surveillance system for your office.
+Implementing a facial recognition system yourself makes you sound like you are Tony Stark and you can use them for a variety of different projects such as an automatic lock on your door, or building a surveillance system for your office to name but a few.

 In this tutorial, we are going to be building our own, really simple face recognition based system in Go using a few existing libraries.
 We'll start by doing simple face recognition on still images and seeing how that works and we'll then be expanding upon this to look into real-time face recognition on video feeds in part 2 of this mini-series.

+## Video Tutorial

+This tutorial is available in video format, should you wish to support me and my channel then please like and subscribe to my channel!

+<div style="position:relative;height:0;padding-bottom:43.59%"><iframe src="https://www.youtube.com/embed/cLrRLA9y1i4?ecver=2" style="position:absolute;width:100%;height:100%;left:0" width="826" height="360" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe></div>

 ## The Kagami/go-face package